Osiris-Team/jSQL-Gen/README.md

 - You can add/rename/delete tables and columns (also change types/definitions) whenever you want, since each time you press "Generate Files", change details between the current and last version are generated (if there were any) and via an additional table with table metadata jSQL-Gen keeps track of the actual tables state/version.
+Keep in mind that manual changes to the database directly could result in issues.

 ### 🗄 SQL & JDBC
 - The generated SQL code should be compatible with all types of SQL databases.